5 years ago

 Remember That You Are Enough

 One of the most common issues readers seem to face is not feeling like they are enough.
-There’s so much pressure to “figure it all out” ASAP but at the end of the day, that’s what we’re all trying to do.
+There’s so much pressure to “figure it all out” ASAP.
 All of us.
-Even those of us who seem like we have this life thing figured out and let me assure you that we’re all in this together.
-It’s so important to remember that only you can decide who you are, and that there isn’t one life event, milestone, or other person that make your life feel perfect.
-So instead of waiting for the next chapter, remember that everyone has their own journey, and that’s ok.
+Even those of us who seem like we have this life thing figured out do not.
+We’re all in this together.
+It’s so important to remember that only you can decide who you are, and that there isn’t one life event or person that will make your life feel perfect.
+So instead of waiting for the next chapter, remember that everyone has their own journey.
 It’s what makes us unique.

 Is this something you struggle with?
 How to you handle other people’s expectations?